aryklein/aryklein.github.io/posts/publishing-your-docker-images-with-github-actions.rst

 name
 ~~~~
-This key defines the name of the workflow.
-You can use whaterver name you prefer the most.
+This key defines the name of the Workflow.
+You can use whaterver name you prefer.

 on
 ~~
-Determines when this workflow will run:
+Determines when this Workflow will run:

 .. code-block:: yaml